tech-greedy/singularity/README.md

 #### enabled, bind, port
 Whether to enable the service and which IP and port to bind the service to

+#### enable_cleanup
+If the service crashes or is interrupted, there may be incomplete CAR files generated.
+Enabling this can clean them up.

 #### minDealSizeRatio, maxDealSizeRatio
-The min/max ratio of CAR file size divided by the target deal size.
+The default min/max ratio of CAR file size divided by the target deal size.
 The dataset splitting is performed with below logic
 1. Perform a Glob pattern match and get all files in sorted order
 2. Iterate through all the files and keep accumulating file sizes into a chunk
 3. Once the size of a chunk is between min and max ratio, pack this chunk to a CAR file and start with a new chunk